 Sorry, you must log in to save an item.

 When you have acne-prone skin, you know that putting together the best skin care routine for your skin type is key.
-But what exactly should your skin care routine include—and can a face scrub be a part of that?
-When you have acne-prone skin, you may be wondering if exfoliating can be beneficial for your skin type.
-We chatted with Dr. Rocio Rivera, head of scientific communications for L’Oréal Paris, to find out whether or not a face scrub can be used on acne-prone skin.
-Keep reading for her advice on exfoliating acne-prone skin, as well as other skin care tips to keep in mind if this is your skin type.
+But what exactly should your skin care routine include—and can acne scrubs be a part of that?
+When you have acne-prone skin, you may be wondering if exfoliating can even be beneficial for your skin type.
+We chatted with Dr. Rocio Rivera, head of scientific communications for L’Oréal Paris, to find out whether or not it’s a good idea to use a face scrub for acne-prone skin.
+Keep reading for her advice on exfoliating if you have acne, as well as other skin care tips you can keep in mind.

-The good news is that you can use a face scrub on acne-prone skin!
+The good news is that you can use a face scrub for acne!
 But it’s not that simple.
-It turns out that there are a few facts you should take into account before reaching for a face scrub.
+It turns out that there are a few facts you should take into account before reaching for an acne scrub.
 “Keep in mind that problematic skin goes through many stages,” says Dr. Rivera.
 “You want to make sure you don’t over-scrub and that the scrubbing is very gentle.”
 No harsh rubbing here—use a light touch when you apply a face scrub to acne-prone skin.